hop4rt/zonframework/INSTALL.md

 INSTALLATION
 ------------

-Zend Framework requires no special installation steps.
+ZOne Framework requires no special installation steps.
 Simply download the framework, extract it to the folder you would like to keep it in, and add the library directory to your PHP `include_path`.
 To use components in the extras library, add the extras/library directory to your PHP `include_path`, as well.